wp-plugins/planso-forms/readme.txt

 * Unlimited combination of form fields
 * Custom CSS classes and styles per form field
 * Individual labels, placeholders and help-texts
+* Batch edit, copy and paste label value pairs
 * Multi file uploads
 * Font-Awesome Icons for input groups
 * Select from different datepickers within form builder
 * Multiple form recipients of autoresponder email
+* Horizontal and vertical alignment of radio and checkbox form fields
 * Easy to use form builder
 * Multiple bcc recipients
 * Works with any theme